-Within months, car manufacturers started to also recognise the chauffeur, and realised they are and could be big customers.
+Within months, car manufacturers started to also recognise The Chauffeur magazine, and realised chauffeurs are big customers.
 At the time, only one car builder knew what a chauffeur actually was and knew their flagship vehicle was normally bought by the trade.
 However, the magazine raised other manufacturers awareness and they started to create bespoke packages for the industry.
 Now, four manufacturers offer chauffeur programmes to the trade – these are Audi, Mercedes-Benz, BMW and Jaguar.

 In 2005, Paul also became the founder of the industry’s first trade show.
 This took place in September 2005 and was hosted at Sandown Park Racecourse in Surrey.
 The stretched limousine trade was rife so the show saw many coach builders from the USA display their vehicles.
 The first industry awards event was also hosted during the show weekend.